mzebley/mark-down/packages/react/README.md

 }
 ```

-`options` maps directly to the [`SnippetClient` configuration](../core/README.md#client-options), so you can provide custom fetchers, renderers, or manifest loaders as needed.
+`options` maps directly to the [`SnippetClient` configuration](../core/README.md#client-options), so you can provide custom fetch functions, base paths, or preloaded manifest arrays as needed.

 ## Hook